dartmouth-cs52-19S/workshop-ws-05-14-databases/README.md

 #### Part 3.1 -- GET all the posts
 This is basically the same as it was when we did SA7 with MongoDB.
 The syntax is a bit different, as we aren't using controllers.

 We're adding the `author` to the model.
-Beneath the excessively gigantic 'PART 3.1' comment, add the following:
+Scroll down to the second excessively gigantic 'PART 3.1' comment, add the following:

 ```
 // default index route